kosinaz/Deep-Space-Mining/README.md

 # Deep Space Mining

-3-4 resource-demanding risky choices (Oregon Trail, FTL) Visual challenges with an increasing number of clues (Papers, please!, Sherlock, Battleship) Resource balancing tasks during tool crafting (Gamedev Tycoon)
+3-4 resource-demanding risky choices (Oregon Trail, FTL) Visual challenges with an increasing number of clues (Papers, please!, Sherlock, Battleship, Sudoku) Resource balancing tasks during tool crafting (Gamedev Tycoon)

 The toolmaker tool and the personal refinery are universal, initially given and automatic, because they are not related to the mining procedure, the discovery and extraction of ores.